ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 against Brent's thighs was still unpleasant.

 It was New Year's Day.
 Brent was surprised by the scent of a Christmas tree, lying by the side of the road.
-It made him appreciate America.

 He was starting to think about hitchhiking when a blue, three-wheeled truck pulled over in front of him.